Chore jacket

 A woman wearing a blue chore jacket.

-A chore jacket, also known as a chore coat or French worker's jacket, is a utilitarian jacket that originated in 19th-century France.
+A chore jacket, also known as a chore coat or French worker's jacket, is a jacket that originated in 19th-century France.
 Designed for laborers, railroad workers, and farmers, it is traditionally crafted from durable fabrics like denim, heavy cotton drill, or moleskin, featuring roomy pockets (originally for tools and tobacco tins), and button cuffs to allow easy rolling of the sleeves.

 The American variant is called a barn jacket.
 Both share a boxy cut, multiple front pockets, and durable fabrics, though the barn jacket is generally warmer, heavier and more structured, often with a waxed or weatherproof finish designed for outdoor work in colder climates.
 Its most recognizable feature is the corduroy or leather collar, a detail absent from traditional French chore coats.

 History

 Origin in France

 The chore jacket emerged in France during the industrial expansion of the 19th century as practical buttoned outerwear with wide pockets and a loose fit designed for manual labor.
 Its sturdy fabric and functional design made it an essential uniform among French workers.
 The simplicity and durability of the jacket reflected the needs of an era defined by craftsmanship and physical labor.

 The jacket's deep indigo color, achieved through natural dyes, earned it the name bleu de travail ("working blues"), which later inspired the American term "blue-collar worker".
 Typically, it was paired with matching trousers and was predominantly blue, although carpenters often sported black versions.
 Some workers even had a black jacket reserved for Sunday church services.

 Chore jackets continue to be produced in France by traditional manufacturers such as Le Mont Saint Michel, Vétra and Le Laboureur.